 A number of studies have been conducted internationally about the role of parents in receiving sexuality education.
 Parents have a critical influence on sexual health of their children.
 In 2015, The Journal of the American Medical Association (JAMA) published a report of 30 year-long analysis about communication between parents and children about sexual health.
-According to results of the analysis, communication between parents and children about issues of sexual health has a positive effect on teaching of sexual health issues to youth (Widman et al., 2016).
+According to results of the analysis, communication between parents and children about sexual health.
+According to results of the analysis, communication between parents and children about sexual health.
+According to results of the analysis, communication between parents and children about sexual health.
+According to results of the analysis, communication between parents to youth (Widman et al., 2016).
 It is therefore believed that parents are one of the most important links in sexuality education (National Guidelines Task Force, 2004).
 Usually, majority of American parents talk to children about sexual issues (Planned Parenthood Federation of America & Family Circle Magazine, 2014).
-However, they are often reluctant to discuss sensitive topics like staying safe, protection, birth control, etc. Although in the U.S. meaningful activities for implementing sexuality education in the U.S. took place as early as in 1960s, according to the research results, communication between parents and children about topics of our research revealing difficulties and embarrassment associated with conversation about topics of sexuality education between parents and children about topics of sexuality education between parents and children about this issue is still not free from complexes and taboos.
+However, they are often reluctant to discuss sensitive topics like staying safe, protection, birth control, etc. Although in the U.S. meaningful activities for implementing sexuality education in the U.S. took place as early as in 1960s, according to the research results, communication between parents and children about this issue is still not free from complexes and taboos.
 Against this background, results of our research revealing difficulties and embarrassment associated with conversation about topics of sexuality education between parents and children is completely natural.